Demon Days

 Demon Days was a major commercial success, debuting at number one on the UK Albums Chart and number six on the US Billboard 200.
 The album has sold eight million copies worldwide, surpassing sales of the band's debut album.
 It was later certified six times platinum in the UK and double platinum in the US.
 Lead single "Feel Good Inc." topped the US Billboard Modern Rock Tracks chart for eight consecutive weeks and won the band its sole Grammy Award in 2006 for Best Pop Collaboration with Vocals.
-Forgoing a traditional tour, the band promoted the album with concert residencies in Manchester and New York City in 2005 and 2006 billed as Demon Days Live, performing the album in full across five shows in each city.
+Forgoing a traditional tour, the band promoted the album with concert residencies in Manchester and New York City billed as Demon Days Live, performing the album in full across five shows in each city.
 During these performances, which featured almost all of the guest artists on the album, Albarn and the band performed on stage in silhouette alongside a screen displaying Hewlett's visuals.
 As with the band's first album, B-sides and outtakes from the album's sessions were later released as a compilation album, D-Sides (2007), while the album's music videos and assorted multimedia were compiled into the video album Phase Two: Slowboat to Hades (2006).

-Demon Days received positive reviews upon release, with reviewers noting that the album established Gorillaz as a serious musical project as opposed to a one-off side effort for Albarn.
+Demon Days received positive reviews upon release, with reviewers noting that the album established Gorillaz as a serious musical project as opposed to a one-off side effort.
 It has since garnered further acclaim as one of the best Gorillaz albums and one of the greatest albums of the 21st century, with particular praise for its eclectic genre-bending musical style, prescient postmodern themes and dark, haunting atmosphere.
 In 2023, Rolling Stone ranked Demon Days number 437 on its list of the 500 Greatest Albums of All Time.